Atlanta Work Injury Lawyers

 Filing a Workers’ Compensation Claim

-If you suffer an on-the-job injury, you should notify your supervisor or a member of management right away.
+If you suffer an injury at work, you should notify your supervisor or a member of management right away.
 The longer you delay notifying your employer, the greater the chance or having your claim denied.
+If you are confused about the process, you should contact a workers comp lawyer in Atlanta as soon as possible.

 You must fill out Form WC-14 and: